krzema12/kotlin-sharing-model-with-typescript/README.md

 This is a work-in-progress of an example of generating TypeScript definitions out of Kotlin data classes.

-Steps:
+Steps to generate the typings:

-1. Build the project:
+1. Build the API project:
    ```
    ./gradlew :api:build
    ```